Multiqubit Rydberg Gates for Quantum Error Correction: Conclusion

-In experiments, the most dominant errors on multiqubit gates are likely to result from Rydberg decay, laser frequency noise, and pulse miscalibrations.
-To achieve the best possible gate performance, we thus suggest optimizing a figure of merit that combines the Rydberg time $T_R$ and the gate time $T$.
+In experimental realizations of multiqubit gates, the most dominant errors are likely to result from Rydberg decay, motional dephasing, and, probably, pulse miscalibrations.
+To achieve the best possible gate performance, one may therefore want to optimize a figure of merit that is susceptible to the Rydberg time $T_R$ and, potentially, to the gate's sensitivity with respect to positional fluctuations.
 The pulse complexity can be restricted by choosing ansätze with a small number of parameters.

 An open question for future research is the feasibility of genuinely non-symmetric multiqubit gates.
 Recent work~\cite{pecorari2025lowdepth} has demonstrated how $G_3(\pi,0,0)$ gates for stabilizer readout can be implemented with dual species arrays.
 An interesting question is whether this can be done robustly in single-species atomic arrays, either by spatial blockade engineering or locally addressed phases.
 Another open question is whether multiqubit gates on four or five atoms can be designed such that errors are restricted in a way that makes the gates feasible for fault-tolerant stabilizer readout~\cite{pecorari2025lowdepth, old2025faulttolerant}, or, more generally, for fault-tolerant circuit design.
-Finally, a more explicit inclusion and handling of leakage errors would be an interesting extension of the presented results.
+Finally, a more explicit inclusion and handling of leakage and loss errors would be a valuable extension of the presented results.
+An active research direction is, for example, how to advance measurement-free QEC schemes to handle these important types of errors.